wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

   (via command completion, history, and loops) so that people don't have to.
 * _Day 1 p.m._:
+  Version control for file sharing, collaboration, and reproducibility.
   We begin by emphasizing how it's a better way to collaborate than FTP or Dropbox, but end by showing them how it's essential for making computational research reproducible.
 * _Day 1 p.m._: